mzubala/effective-java/README.md

 - git
 - IDE (IDEA preferred)

-Clone this repository and make sure that you get `build success` after running `mvn verify`
+Clone this repository and make sure that you get `build success` after running `mvnw compile`

 ### PL